FTM/N Top Surgery & Post-operative Scar Massage

 Step 3: Apply pressure to your scar with your finger or thumb and rub in one direction to break up excess collagen and adhesions.

 Step 4: Apply lotions or oils when massaging to keep the scar hydrated.
 When a scar is overly dry, it can break open and cause new sores to form.
-Be sure to consult your FTM/N top surgeon on what they recommend you use.
-Limited research on over-the-counter topical treatments such as Arnica Cream or Gel revealed limited effectiveness.
-However, some folks have reported that it helped them a lot.
+Be sure to consult your surgeon on what they recommend you use.
+Our surgeons encourage that patients apply silicone scar gel in particular as it has been clinically proven to help with the healing process.
+Limited research on other over-the-counter topical treatments such as Arnica revealed limited effectiveness; however, some patients have reported that it helped them a lot.

 - Remember to lift the scar from the underlying tissue so that it doesn’t adhere to it.
 This helps with mobility

 - There’s no one perfect oil or lotion that will help with enhancing scar massaging results.
-It would be best to consult with your FTM/N top surgeon before purchasing any oils, creams or gels
+It would be best to consult with your FTM/N top surgeon before purchasing any oils, creams or gels.
+That said, our surgeons do recommend the usage of silicone scar gel and/or silicone scar strips after massaging.